Antifreeze: Measuring the freeze point

 Both specific gravity and refractive index are affected by temperature, although the former is affected much less catastrophically.
 Temperature compensation is nevertheless recommended for RI measurement.
 Propylene glycol solutions cannot be tested using specific gravity because of ambiguous results (40% and 100% solutions have the same specific gravity), although typical uses rarely exceed 60% concentration.

 The boiling point can be similarly determined by a concentration given from one of the three methods.
 Datasheets for glycol/water coolant mixtures are commonly available from chemical vendors.

 Corrosion inhibitors

 Most commercial antifreeze formulations include corrosion inhibiting compounds, and a colored dye (commonly a fluorescent green, red, orange, yellow, or blue) to aid in identification.
 A 1:1 dilution with water is usually used, resulting in a freezing point of about -34 F, depending on the formulation.
-In warmer or colder areas, weaker or stronger dilutions are used, respectively, but a range of 40%/60% to 60%/40% is frequently specified to ensure corrosion protection, and 70%/30% for maximum freeze prevention down to -84 F.
+In warmer or colder areas, weaker or stronger dilutions are used, respectively, but a water/antifreeze ratio of 40/60 to 60/40 is frequently specified to ensure corrosion protection, and 70%/30% for maximum freeze prevention down to -84 F.